bartificer/programming-by-stealth/docs/pbs31.md

 When it comes to interacting with both checkboxes and radio buttons, the three most important aspects are the names, the values, and the checked status.
 We can use jQuery to both get and set all three of these things.

-To play along with the examples in this section, open `pbs31.html` in the browser of your choice, and activate the web/javascript console.
+To play along with the examples in this section, open `pbs31.html` in the browser of your choice and activate the web/javascript console.

 We can use jQuery’s `.val()` function to get or set the value associated with a checkbox or an individual radio button.
 For example, we can get the value associated with the checkbox on our example page by entering the following in the console: